 New Texas bathroom bill may spark North Carolina-like uproar

-There are 10 comments on the Fredericksburg.com story from Yesterday, titled New Texas bathroom bill may spark North Carolina-like uproar.
-In it, Fredericksburg.com reports that:
+There are 21 comments on the Waco Tribune-Herald story from Thursday Jan 5, titled New Texas bathroom bill may spark North Carolina-like uproar.
+In it, Waco Tribune-Herald reports that:

 Top Texas Republicans are eager to bring a fight that sparked upheaval and business boycotts in North Carolina to the country's largest conservative state, unveiling Thursday a bill that would ban transgender people from using the bathroom of their choice.
 The "Texas Privacy Act" requires all Texas residents to use the bathroom or locker room according to the gender on their birth certificates and prohibits local governments from passing ordinances designed to protect gay rights in public restrooms and other "intimate settings."